 SB I-15 accident leaves driver dead, passenger with amputation

-A male driver died this morning and his male passenger injured after his Nissan sedan hit an I-15 southbound right-hand shoulder metal guardrail, according to NCFPD PIO John Choi.
-The solo vehicle accident was reported at 1:20 am, Sept.
-12, on I-15 near Stewart Canyon and shut down all southbound lanes south of Mission Rd. at Stewart Canyon in order to land the air ambulance.
+A male driver, 56, died Sunday, Sept.
+12, and his male passenger, 28, had major injuries after their Nissan sedan hit an I-15 southbound right-hand shoulder metal guardrail, according to NCFPD PIO John Choi.
+The solo vehicle accident was reported at 1:20 a.m., Sunday, on I-15 near Stewart Canyon and shut down all southbound lanes south of Mission Road at Stewart Canyon in order to land the air ambulance.

 Reader Comments(0)